Vincent Gillespie: Early life and career

 Gillespie was born in Liverpool, and educated at St Edward's College.
 After undergraduate and graduate studies at Keble College, Oxford, he lectured at the University of Reading from 1977 to 1980.
 He was a tutorial fellow of St Anne's College, Oxford, from 1980 to 2004, where he held a variety of college offices, including Senior Common Room (SCR) president, dean, fellow librarian and vice-principal.

 Gillespie moved to a professorial fellowship of Lady Margaret Hall in 2004 on his election as the third Tolkien Professor (in succession to Douglas Gray, his doctoral supervisor, and Paul Strohm).
 He retired from the chair in September 2021, becoming emeritus professor, and was succeeded by Marion Turner.

 In 2003 he was elected a Fellow of the Royal Historical Society (FRHistS).
 He was also a Fellow of the Society of Antiquaries of London, and a Fellow of the English Association.
 In 2013 he was elected a Fellow of the British Academy (FBA).
+Together with Henrike Lähnemann, he was Co-President of Oxford Medieval Studies 2017-18.
 He was an honorary fellow of St Anne's College and Keble College Oxford, and a senior research fellow of Campion Hall, Oxford following his retirement.
 From 2024 until his death in 2025, he was an Honorary Professor in the School of English at the University of St Andrews.

 Throughout his Oxford career Gillespie supervised around 40 doctoral theses.
 He was an active fundraiser for the English Faculty during his time in the Tolkien chair, raising £9 million in total, £4.2 million of which went towards the endowment of the Tolkien chair itself.